Nishandhini-S/BMI-Calculator/README.md

-## BMI Calculator
+## BMI CALCULATOR
    A simple React-based BMI (Body Mass Index) Calculator that calculates BMI using height and weight and shows the health status.

 ### Features
     - Enter Name, Weight (kg), and Height (cm)
     - Calculates BMI instantly